-“This class is an opportunity that came at a really crucial time for me,” said Matthew Gomez as he stood in front of a class of 22 fellow IT-Ready graduates, their families, class sponsors, programmatic partners, and employers at Centrl Office in Portland, Oregon.
+“This class is an opportunity that came at a really crucial time for me,” said Matthew Gomez as he stood in front of a class of 22 fellow IT-Ready graduates, their families, class sponsors, programmatic partners, and employers at his graduation.
 He was accepting his certificate of completion for the eight-week program, happy to be at the finish line.
 “I really needed a new career, and I’m really grateful for this.”

 From the camaraderie in the class, it’d appear as if these students had known each other for years rather than eight weeks.
 Yet, as each student came up to accept their certificate, they all shared the different life stories and experiences that brought them to this classroom, peppered with in-jokes and references you’d expect to hear from longtime friends.
 “I didn’t have to fake laugh once,” said one student joyously.
 “I’d be lucky to have any of you as co-workers at my next job.”